jh3y/gulp-boilerplate/README.md

 a boilerplate for gulp files!

+* Markup compilation
+* Stylesheet compilation
+* Script compilation
+* Source linting
 * Static server with automatic live reload/style injection
-* Jade compilation
-* Stylus compilation
-* Coffeescript compilation
-* Source linting

-The aim is to get you up and running with something in _gulp_ quickly
+The aim is to get you up and running with something in _gulp_ quickly!

+Currently the boilerplate makes use of `jade`, `stylus` and `CoffeeScript`.
+But these could easily be swapped out/removed based on your requirements.

+The general presumption is that most projects require some form of `markup`, `style` and `script` compilation in addition to watching.
+This bundled in with some static server capability if required.

+The ideal is that _you_ will fork your own version and adapt it to fit in with the tech stack you are using and the tasks you need.

+There are many alterations you could make.

+For example;
+* You don't use __jade__, you remove the need for __jade__ by adjusting your markup tasks to simply export markup to a desired destination post linting.
+* You need `browserify` so you adjust your compilation task to make use of `browserify` bundling (this scenario is not as straightforward as normal `gulp` tasks and requires a slightly different set up to get the output from `browserify` as a readable stream to be used by `gulp`).

 ##Usage
 as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.